PURL: Safe and Effective Sanitization of Link Decoration: Deployment

-\para{Exfiltration of deterministic identifiers}.
-Next, we look at the exfiltration of deterministic identifiers through \ats link decoration.
+Next, we look at the sharing of deterministic identifiers through \ats link decoration.
 Deterministic identifiers include email addresses and any commonly used user identifiers such as username, phone number, etc. provided by the user to log into a site.
-To study the exfiltration of such deterministic identifiers, we crawl the 20\% sample of top-million websites twice, both with and without entering deterministic identifiers such as email addresses in text input fields.\footnote{We extended the automated Leaky Forms crawler to this end \cite{senol2022leaky_forms}.} Similar to the aforementioned storage analysis, we analyze whether link decorations contain these deterministic identifiers in plaintext or encoded format using well-known hashing techniques (Base64, SHA1, SHA256, and MD5).
-We repeat these parallel crawls two additional times for a total of three crawls with and three without entering deterministic identifiers.
-We find 538 link decorations that are present in multiple crawls where we enter deterministic identifiers but are absent in crawls where we do not enter deterministic identifiers. \name labels 62 of these 538 link decorations as \ats.
-Table \ref{tab:linkdecoration-unique-to-form-entry-top-10} shows the top-10 such link decorations.
-Most notable of these \ats link decorations are \texttt{ttd\_id} used by Feathr (provides marketing campaign solutions to non-profits \cite{feathr-advertising-solution}), \texttt{pmUserId} used by Rich Audience (an advertising solution which works with major universal identifiers such as by ID5 \cite{id5} and The Trade Desk unified ID \cite{tradedeskunifiedid, rich-audience-solution}), and \texttt{ext\_\_pubcid} used by LiveIntent (provides ``cookieless email-based solutions'' \cite{liveintent-advertiser-solutions}).
+In contrast with identifiers stored in third-party cookies, these deterministic identifiers are not automatically sent with requests, necessitating their sharing through mechanisms such as link decorations.
+To study this sharing of deterministic identifiers, we crawl the 20K sample of top-million websites twice, both with and without providing deterministic identifiers such as email addresses in text input fields.\footnote{To automatically fill in the text fields on web pages, we extended a crawler released by prior work~\cite{senol2022leaky_forms}.} Similar to the aforementioned storage analysis, we analyze whether link decorations contain these deterministic identifiers in plaintext or encoded format using well-known hashing techniques (Base64, SHA1, SHA256, and MD5).
+We repeat these parallel crawls two additional times for a total of three crawls with and without entering deterministic identifiers.
+We find 538 link decorations that are present in multiple crawls where we enter deterministic identifiers, but are absent in crawls where we do not enter deterministic identifiers. \name labels 62 of these 538 link decorations as \ats.